 Other bait options include scrub worms, maggots, corn, and mudeye.
 Either from a float or with a light running sinker rig.
 Thread a small running sinker through the mainline shown in blue, which is usually around 8 pounds.
 Then tie a medium swivel to the end allowing the sinker to run up the mainline freely.
 Then tie on the other end of the swivel 50cm of 8-pound fluorocarbon leader (the leader is shown in grey ).
 Finished with a hook.
 I generally use a size 6 bait keeper hook..

-This lake also has redfin in this small lake.
+This lake also has redfin in a small lake.
 This is a great location for small lures and soft plastics.
 Have a look at our detailed guide on the best lures and plastics when targeting Redfin.
 Small spinners and small minnow imitation soft plastics lightly weighed are a great option here for trout.
 So are smaller size tassie devils.
 Smaller Shallow diving hard body lures such as bullet lures, Daiwa double-clutch, Rapala Countdown series and Savage gear minnows are also excellent choices.

 Check out this video highlighting how to target stocked rainbow trout.
 This video will walk you through some helpful tips to get you started.